Barcelona; the dream city for any student!

 When it comes to everyday language learning, simple things such as listening to Spanish music, watching local programmes or binging Netflix series and reading books in Spanish are all great ways to practice.

-How can I immerse myself in Catalonian culture?
+How can I immerse myself in Catalan culture?

 Catalonia is an extremely proud region, boasting its own dialect and regional history.
 Catalonians even celebrate their own regional holidays and festivals, such as ‘La Mercè’ and ‘La Diada Nacional’.
 Our advice on how to truly immerse yourself in the Catalan culture would be to: